rlf-arlut/tmrg/doc/source/flow.rst

 Design flow for triplicated design
 ==================================

 The TMRG tool-chain interfere with the design flow in several places.
 The overview of the new flow is shown in Figure below:

 .. figure:: flowTMR.png
    :align: center

 As you can see, there are two new steps with respect to the normal flow, and some other steps are affected.
+The main idea is that user writes normal (non triplicated) HDL cod) and then uses TMRG tool to transform it to a code which contains triplicated elements.
+The behavior of the tool can be is controlled by user-applied constrains.

+The tool helps also designer at later flow processes.
+It helps to ensure that the triplication is not optimized by the design compiler during synthesis process and the place and route tool (a.k.a Encounter) does not put triplicated cell to close to each other.
+The last process which is assisted by the TMRG tool is simulation.
+The tool provides an uniform mechanism to simulate SEU and SET in a gate level simulation.

 References